Using JAX in multi-host and multi-process environments

 This guide specifically focuses on how to use collective communication

-jax.lax.psum()) in multi-process settings, although other
+jax.lax.psum() ) in multi-process settings, although

-mpi4jax).
-If you’re not already familiar
+RPC, mpi4jax).
+If you’re not already

-with JAX’s collective operations, we recommend starting with the
+familiar with JAX’s collective operations, we recommend starting with the

 Parallel Evaluation in JAX notebook.
-An important requirement of multi-process
+An important requirement of

-high-speed interconnects for Cloud TPUs or
+accelerators, e.g. the high-speed interconnects for Cloud TPUs or

 NCCL for GPUs.
-These links are what allow
+These links allow

-collective operations to run across multiple processes’ worth of accelerators.
+collective operations to run across multiple processes’ worth of accelerators

 Multi-process programming model#